bens4lsu/theskinny-publish/Content/blog2/pandora.md

 ---
 title: Pandora
 date: 2006-01-06 07:13
-description: A description of my post.
+description: There's this cool new app: Pandora.
+See here what it's all about.
-tags: gear-and-gadgets
+tags: gear-and-gadgets, music
 id: 171
 ---
 Mrs. theskinnyonbenny should be warned.
 I'm going to download a lot of stuff from itunes this weekend.

 The culprit is <a href="http://pandora.com">pandora.com</a>.
 I had been waiting for this to become available since hearing about the music genome project on an <a href="http://www.npr.org/templates/story/story.php?storyId=4661167
 ">NPR story</a>.

 Here's the jist of it:  they had a bunch of music experts listen to thousands and thousands of songs, and categorize something like 80 technical qualities about the sounds that only music theorists really understand.
 Then, you tell the system what artists or songs you like, and the system looks for songs that are musically similar based on those categorizations.